ayoubimaya/pokemon/README.md

 <h1>Pokemanz</h1>
 <center><img src="http://i68.tinypic.com/339mxrq.png" alt="Pokemon"></center>
 <p> <h2>About the data:</h2>
 <br>The data set has 721 Pokemon, and is strictly about the pokemon video game series (not Pokemon GO or the pokemon card game).
-The data is described as follows:
+<br>The data is described as follows:<br>
 	<ul style="list-style-type:disc">
 	<li><b>#:</b> Pokemon ID</li>
     <li><b>Name: </b>Each pokemon's name</li>